Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Evaluation

 \subsection{Limitations and Discussion}

 \myparagraph{Missing FS features.} Although \sys represents a successful endeavor in realizing a complex file system using \spec, \sys is currently implemented as a user-space file system based on FUSE~\cite{fuse}.
-Consequently, it does not operate in kernel mode and lacks a storage stack, such as direct disk access, nor does it consider crash consistency.
-In the future, we will attempt to apply \sys to the self-evolution of industrial file systems (e.g., EROFS~\cite{gao2019erofs} or Ext4~\cite{linux-ext4}).
+Consequently, it does not operate in kernel mode and lacks a storage stack, such as direct disk access, nor does it consider crash consistency. \REVISE{Our evaluation of \sys primarily focuses on validating the generation methodology and ensuring correctness, which precludes an apple-to-apple comparison with native kernel-space file systems regarding raw performance metrics such as throughput. }

+\REVISE{We plan to apply \sys to the self-evolution of industrial file systems (e.g., EROFS or Ext4~\cite{gao2019erofs,linux-ext4}), which is challenging due to the increased engineering complexity.
+To address this, we consider a fully formally verified ``AtomFS-Ext4'' unnecessary.
+Instead, we propose developing a ``\sys-Ext4'' directly based on documentation, using these mitigation strategies.
+First, instead of specifying the whole state of Ext4, developers can start with a minimal baseline (like Ext2) and incrementally add features to it.
+Second, we plan to enhance the \ass{} to automatically bootstrap draft specifications from documentation (e.g., kernel wikis) or even Ext4 source code.
+Third, we could adapt methodologies of software engineering to guide the development of specification-constructed (rather than programming-language-constructed) file systems, e.g., applying methods similar to the Law of Demeter~\cite{demeterlaw} to reduce the coupling between modules. }

 \myparagraph{Push-button verification integration.} Moreover, although \validator{} enhances the correctness of generated code to some extent through software testing and LLM-based validation, a greater potential of \sys lies in the fact that each module is equipped with a ready specification.
 This inherently facilitates integration with push-button verification and similar methodologies, holding the potential to achieve a generative and formally-verified paradigm.